A spot of time

-These new series of collages and paintings further explore our romanticisation of travel, re-examining images of idyllic places we hold in our memories.
-Over time we tend to forget any discomfort experienced on our travels.
+These works explore our romanticisation of travel, re-examining images of idyllic places we hold in our memories.
 Our memories of places become doctored and multi-layered.
-So idealised these experiences in our minds become, during a moment of reflection, they can provide sources of comfort.
-Wordsworth described these oases in our memories as ‘spots of time’.
-(Caroline Kha, 2010)
+So idealised do these experiences in our minds become, that during a moment of reflection, they can provide sources of comfort.
+Wordsworth described these oases in our memories as 'spots of time'.